 Anne Salomon is interested in understanding the ecological and socio-economic processes driving coastal marine ecosystems and seeks to apply this understanding to marine conservation and management.
 Broadly, Anne is interested in (1) the cascading effects of predator depletion on marine food webs, carbon flux and resilience, (2) factors driving and maintaining alternative stable states, (3) marine reserve design and evaluation, (4) dynamics of social-ecological systems, and (5) climate change impacts on coastal ocean ecosystems.
-Dr. Salomon is an Assistant Professor in the School of Resource and Environmental Management in the Faculty of Environment.
+Dr. Salomon is Associate Professor in the School of Resource and Environmental Management in the Faculty of Environment.

 Dr. Takaro's primary research areas focus on disease susceptibility factors in environmental and occupational health, particularly inflammatory lung conditions, including asthma, chronic beryllium disease and asbestosis.
 His approach as a researcher and physician has been to try to link laboratory biomarker innovations with public health practice including community-based interventions.
 His research interests in climate change relate to adaptive capacity for public health, including water and heat related illness.
 Dr. Takaro is a Professor in the Faculty of Health Sciences and is a member of the Climate Change Impacts Research Consortium.

 Jeremy Venditti is interested in the geomorphic and sedimentary processes that shape Earth's surface.
 He works at a range of temporal and spatial scales from detailed examinations of sediment dynamics occurring over fractions of a second in laboratory channels to monitoring annual river and watershed responses to human impacts.
 The theme of his research throughout his career has been erosion and sedimentation processes, particularly in river channels.
 He uses a spectrum of research approaches, including field observation and experimentation, physical modeling in laboratories, development of theoretical models, and numerical simulation.
 Dr. Venditti is an Assistant Professor in the Department of Geography in the Faculty of Environment.